-Did you purchase any Apple or Beats products in the UK from 31 October 2018?
+Did you purchase any Apple or Beats products in the UK since 31 October 2018?

 If so, you may be entitled to compensation.